 He wanted to get all slices of pertinent data before deciding on anything of national or international consequence.
 He asked the people to be the new pioneers in the New Frontier.
 For him, it was not a place but a new fresher way of thinking and acting.

-He envisioned the USA to advance into the future with developments in science, education, economics and other fields.
+He envisioned the USA to advance into the future with developments in science, education, economics, and other fields.
 He championed democracy and freedom for the whole world.

 The Peace Corps

 JFK requested and got approved by Congress for a $22 billion budget for Project Apollo.
 It targeted the goal of landing an American man on the moon before the decade ended.

 The USA had several domestic problems during the term of JFK as president.
 Even though the US Supreme Court had ruled in 1954 that there would be no more segregation in public schools, many schools in the southern states still refused to obey this law.
 There was segregation everywhere – not only in schools.

-But on June 11, 1963, he asked the American people on TV to end racism, once and for all.
+But on June 11, 1963, he asked the American people on TV to end racism once and for all.
 He said that even though President Lincoln freed slaves, their heirs and grandsons were not completely free.

 A Great Presidency Cut Short

-The Warren Commission was formed to investigate the JFK assassination to which many questions have remained until now.
+The Warren Commission was formed to investigate the JFK assassination, to which many questions have remained until now.